Cost Segregation ATG - Chapter 6.6 - Construction Process

 The general contractor schedules the subcontractor's work so that the construction runs smoothly and is completed on schedule.
 The general contractor is also responsible for scheduling the subcontractor in such a way that one subcontractor does not hold up another.
 This order on subcontractor sequencing is known as the "critical path."

-An example of the sequence in scheduling subcontractors for a small project is as follows:
+The following is an example of the sequence in scheduling subcontractors for a small project:

 - Clear the land (which may include demolition of existing structures)